-Children around the world write letters to Santa, and they dream of having the big man write them a reply.
-Dutch children, on the other hand, tend to demand something much more delicious.
-They won’t settle for anything less than a literal letter made of chocolate.
+Rather than receiving letters from Santa, Dutch children tend to demand something much more delicious — a literal letter made of chocolate.
 That’s right, Dutch kids want a chocolate letter.

 Later on, parents would lay out piles of presents for the kids, but they threw a sheet on top to keep the prying little eyes from knowing what was there.
 However, siblings would go to war with each other when trying to find their stack, so the parents needed a good way to mark them.